Complex wave functions, CPT and quantum field theory for classical generalized Ising models: Introduction

 \section{Introduction}

 For a long time the quantum laws for probabilities have been considered as fundamentally different from classical statistics.
 Bell's inequalities \cite{BELL, CHSH} for classical correlation functions and the experimental establishment of their violation in quantum systems \cite{ASDA} have been interpreted as a no go theorem for the embedding of quantum mechanics in classical statistics.
 In the present paper we demonstrate that quantum concepts as complex wave functions, operators for observables and a linear time evolution law are very useful for an understanding of the transport of probabilistic information in classical statistical systems.
 We focus on generalized Ising models, as often used in information theory \cite{SHA}.
 In particular we demonstrate that probabilistic cellular automata with deterministic invertible updating are equivalent to discrete quantum field theories for fermions.
+For these models quantum systems follow indeed from a classical probabilistic setting.

 Ising type models \cite{LENZ, ISING, BINDER} have been used for a description of a large variety of physical systems.
 They are at the basis of information theory.
 The Ising spins with values $s_i = 1,-1$ can be associated to bits or fermionic occupation numbers $n_i = 1,0$ by the simple relation $n_i=(s_i+1)/2$.
 The bits or Ising spins are placed on a lattice and we assume that the lattice can be ordered as a sequence of hypersurfaces.
 The hypersurfaces can be labeled by a discrete time coordinate, defining probabilistic time as an ordering structure for observables \cite{CWPT}.
 We investigate the large class of models for which interactions occur only for Ising spins on neighboring hypersurfaces.